gjanco/mezmo-dd-marketplace/stormforge_license/README.md

 1. Sign up for a [15-day free trial account with StormForge](https://www.stormforge.io/try-free/) and a member of our team will reach out with further instructions.
 2. Once a StormForge account is set up, you can connect to the [StormForge integration](https://app.datadoghq.com/marketplace/integration/stormforge).

+## Uninstallation

+First, cancel your subscription in Plan & Pricing.
+StormForge will then reach out to confirm and disconnect your account.

 ## Support

 For questions or other support, you can contact StormForge at [support@stormforge.io](mailto:support@stormforge.io).